14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 {% include blog/estimation-survey/collision.html %}

-The majority of our answers come from *1-10* employees agencies.
+The majority of our answers come from *1-10* employee agencies.
 Some from *10-20* and *20-50* as well.

 ## How many estimations do you usually perform every month?